-The reasons for disappearance of .404 Jeffery caliber can be traced to the shortage of ammunition in markets, as well as decreased interest in weapons that use it.
-It’s a pity that such a cartridge, which can parry .375 H&H magnum and .458 Win.
+The reasons for the disappearance of the rifles chambered in .404 Jeffery and the caliber itslef can be traced to the shortage of ammunition in markets, as well as decreased interest in weapons that use it.
+It’s a pity that such a cartridge, which can parry .375 H&H Magnum and .458 Win.
 Mag. is almost completely forgotten.
-At the turn of 19th century, .450/.400 NE 3” started taking over as a favorite rimmed cartridge in dangerous hunts in African and Indian colonies.
-At the same time, Mauser bolt-action system started its triumphant charge.
+At the turn of the 19th century, .450/.400 NE 3” started taking over as a favorite rimmed cartridge in dangerous hunts in African and Indian colonies.
+At the same time, the Mauser bolt-action system started its triumphant charge.
 Folks in “W.J.
 Jeffery & Co” recognized a perfect match and made a fortune on it.

 After the new Mauser bolt-action system, it was only a matter of time when something for big game hunters is going to appear, besides the expensive M98 Magnum.
 The answer came at 2005 IWA Outdoor Classics.
 Mauser M03 Africa has a familiar “magnum” receiver and a few very interesting features: six locking lugs, interchangeable barrel, interchangeable bolt handle knob and a very practical manual cocking.

-“Kynoch” company used to make ammunition with 19.4 g rounds, with a thin copper jacket that had a flatter trajectory and was perfect for softer game.
-It was an attempt to copy the effect of .375 H&H Magnum that was introduced in 1912.
-John Taylor discussed about this round with the “Jeffery” management and got an answer that 300 grs rounds were developed for sportsmen from India and Ceylon, while heavier 400 grs rounds were for professional African hunters.
+“Kynoch” company used to make ammunition with 19.4 g rounds, with a thin copper jacket that had a flatter trajectory and was perfect for the softer game.
+It was an attempt to copy the effect of the .375 H&H Magnum that was introduced in 1912.
+John Taylor discussed this round with the “Jeffery” management and got an answer that 300 grains rounds were developed for sportsmen from India and Ceylon, while heavier 400-grain rounds were for professional African hunters.
 Taylor believed that copper jacket rounds simply didn’t have enough penetrative power as it deforms at impact.

-This claim works in theory, but in reality it was only successful with cats, up to the size of leopard.
-But with lions which have an exceptionally strong chest musculature, even with heavy antelopes, the round failed to perform.
-An old “Jeffery” catalogue saved a testimony of a hunter who praised the 300 grs copper jacket round, saying that he used it to take down his two biggest trophies – a Ceylon leopard and a bear.
+This claim works in theory, but in reality, it was only successful with cats, up to the size of a leopard.
+But with lions that have an exceptionally strong chest musculature, even with heavy antelopes, the round failed to perform.
+An old “Jeffery” catalog saved a testimony of a hunter who praised the 300-grain copper jacket round, saying that he used it to take down his two biggest trophies – a Ceylon leopard and a bear.
 He pointed out that he wouldn’t have thought twice to take it hunting the Cape buffalo.
-John Taylor commented the testimony in his own manner, saying “We can only hope that he never tried something like that.
-Maybe he did, and that is why ‘Jeffery’ catalogue never published more of his letters.”
+John Taylor commented on the testimony in his own manner, saying “We can only hope that he never tried something like that.
+Maybe he did, and that is why ‘Jeffery’ catalog never published more of his letters.”
 Taylor was criticizing only this type of round, as he gave praises to the other varieties of .404 Jeffery, saying that .404 Rimless Nitro Express is one of the most popular and most widely used big five calibers.
 It is worthwhile mentioning that he never used it much, preferring double rifles and their rimmed cartridge calibers.